tiddoloos/medium_rgcn/README.md

 Clone the repository and save at a desired location on you machine.
 Navigate to the root of the respository in you terminal.
 Now setup an enviroment.
-You can setup the environment to your linking offcourse.
+You can setup the environment to your linking offcourse, but here is an example:
 ```
 python -m venv venv
 source venv/bin/activate